Menu

 Tour Overview

-The 2023 White Christmas Tour of Japan is an opportunity for one of the most memorable Christmas holidays you have ever had.
-You will be stunned by the streams of beautiful decorations in Japan.
-Be part of the cultural and traditional rituals leading up to the most important day on the Japanese calendar – New Years Day.
+The 2025 White Christmas Tour of Japan is an opportunity for one of the most memorable Christmas holidays you have ever had.
+Be part of the cultural and traditional rituals which can be experienced only at this time of the year.
+Although the Japanese are mostly not Christians, Japan offers much of the traditional spirit associated with Christmas.

-Although Japanese are mostly not Christians, Japan offers much of the traditional spirit associated with Christmas.
-Snow can set the scene, but the coloured lights and decorations in the streets and shops add greatly to the season.
-The holiday feeling is still in the air as the most important holiday in Japan is only a few days away – New Years Day.
+Snow sets the scene, but the coloured lights and street decorations add greatly to the season.
+The holiday feeling is in the air as the most important holiday in Japan is only a few days away – New Year’s Day.

 Itinerary

-Day 1: Arrival
+Day 1: Arrival in Tokyo

 No meals